Advice on Employing Young People

 • They can work four hours on a school day if it is followed by a non-school day.

-• Young people need to have a two-week break in each year where they are not expected to attend work or school.
+• Young people need to have a consecutive two week break in each year where they are not expected to attend work or school.

 What breaks do you need to give a young person